Are you or someone you know struggling with addiction?

 Detox Options for Wellbutrin Withdrawal and Addiction

 Although Wellbutrin is most commonly used to treat depressive disorders, some people may misuse it in order to get high.
-This is most common in incarcerated individuals.[5]
-They tend to abuse bupropion by crushing the pills and snorting the powder, although some people also inject this antidepressant.
-[6]
+This is most common in people who are incarcerated [4].
+They may abuse bupropion by crushing the pills and snorting the powder, although some people also inject this antidepressant too [5].

 People refer to Wellbutrin as “poor man’s cocaine” due to its stimulant-like effects and high.[6]
 And chronic Wellbutrin abuse can lead to more severe physiological dependence and subsequent withdrawal.